 Collaborate with other local businesses

 Partner with (and manage up) other small businesses.
 For example, you might agree to give out fliers with coupons to each other’s shops.
 Also, promote other small businesses at checkout.
 “Do you have lunch plans?
 You should try out Mary’s Restaurant just down the street.
 It’s fantastic!”
-When people shop local, it benefits everyone in the community.
+When people shop locally, it benefits everyone in the community.
 Remember, a rising tide lifts all boats.

 Give customers a great experience in-store